-After 5 years, 400+ shows, and four award-winning albums, New Jersey-based 21 year-old singer/songwriter Quincy Mumford is set to release his 5th album “Its Only Change” on July 30th, 2013.
+After 5 years, 400+ shows, and four award-winning albums, New Jersey-based 21 year-old singer/songwriter Quincy Mumford released his 5th album “Its Only Change” in July 2013.
 Its Only Change was recorded in Nashville, TN with producer Ken Coomer (Wilco, Uncle Tupelo) and features performances from Jerry Roe (K.D.
 Lang), David Labruyere (John Mayer) and Aubrey Freed (Black Crowes, Sheryl Crow).
 Producer Ken Coomer, states, “Quincy Mumford is a true artist that can bring raw 70′s style rock and funk highlighted with the voice of an old soul, it’s a perfect blend.”

 Its Only Change displays many different emotions and musical styling’s including rock, soul, jazz, funk and hip-hop.
 States Quincy, “This record is like nothing I have ever done before.
 For the first time, I was able to mesh all of my influences into one complete piece of work.”
 Several different life changing experiences during the past year have provided Quincy with an array of lyrical content to complement the expansive sonic approach to Its Only Change.